 The Lifted Tack Results in the Shortest Distance Sailed

 In a classic oscillating wind, where the wind is shifting back and forth around a median direction, you will sail the shortest distance by tacking when headed below the median direction.

 When the wind is oscillating back and forth, a lot of sailors wait too long after the start to get on the lifted tack.
 Unless there is a good reason (more about that below), get on the lifted tack as soon as possible after the start, and try to be the first boat to the next oscillation (which will be a header in a classic oscillating breeze).
 When planning your start in these conditions, it’s less important to start at the favored end of the line than it is to be able to get on the lifted tack and sail toward the next header.
 Plan your start with this in mind.

 Recognizing the lifted tack

 Many sailors have trouble recognizing which tack is lifted, especially if the difference between lifted and headed tacks within 5 to 10 degrees.
 Without a compass, you need a way to monitor your heading compared to the heading for the average wind direction.
 This is tricky, because your reference points will change as your position on the course changes.
 Furthermore, as the wind speed changes, so does your average heading, even without a wind shift.
 Go out and practice to develop your sense of this.
-We’ll cover more in a future article.
+For tips, see our post Recognizing the Lifted Tack.